 Fiction Writing Prompts for Writers of YA Fiction

 You can use these fiction writing prompts to inspire a short story, novel, or screenplay.
-Use them to inspire a scene in a project you’re already working on.
 Mix and match them, change them, adapt them in any way that feels right to you.

 - On the first day of school, two best friends discover a frightening secret about one of their new teachers.